 A smokey eye is a timelessly sexy and classic makeup look.
-The smouldering style is unbeatable for night time and can even be reworked for daytime.
+The smoldering style is unbeatable for nighttime and can even be reworked for the daytime.
 Despite its enormous popularity, some women still avoid the makeup technique for fear that it’s too hard to create.
 Well, we’re here to banish that fear and show you just how easy a smokey eye can be with the right tips and tricks.
-From the classic black smokey eye to boldly coloured looks suited to your eyes, here’s everything you need to know to nail the smokey eye.
+From the classic black smokey eye to boldly colored looks suited to your eyes, here’s everything you need to know to nail the smokey eye.

 A classic black smokey eye is famous for a reason.
 The iconic makeup style looks good on everyone and is universally flattering.
 When looking for a sexy nighttime look, this is a simple go-to style that always works so it’s important to have it in your arsenal.
 Follow these quick tips and you’ll be nailing the black smokey eye in no time.

 - Start by moisturizing your eye area.

 - Apply primer and add concealer to any dark under-eye circles.

 - Use a medium round brush to apply grey eyeshadow in an arch above the crease of your eye and blend downwards over your eyelids.

 - Apply black kohl pencil to your upper lash line and smudge upwards over your eyelids.